 There is a difference if the boat is resting on fresh or salt water.
 Generally, salt water is denser than fresh water because of the dissolved salt, which increases its mass.
 That is why salt water is heavier than fresh water.
 The concentration of dissolved salts determines the exact weight of the salt water.

 For this reason, a boat will sit higher in salt water than in fresh water.
-But there is really no marked physical difference that will justify a statement that says the buoyancy of a vessel is affected when it is resting on salt water or fresh water.
+But there is really no marked physical difference that will justify a statement that says the buoyancy of a vessel is affected by resting on salt water or fresh water.
 The answer to this question matters only at the scientific level.

 What Can Sink a Boat?